Inceid/detopt/README.md

 ### 3. Testing

 You can run `DETOPT` on the provided simulated dataset with the following command.
-Please ensure that any simulated `reads.input` files are contained in the `sims/` directory in order for this command to work.
+Please ensure that any simulated `reads.input` files are contained in the `input/` directory in order for this command to work.

 ```
-python detopt.py -d sims -i simNo_1-s_21-m_100-h_10-cna_0.1.tree -r simNo_1-s_21-m_100-h_10-cna_0.1-cov_100.reads.input -g simNo_1-s_21-m_100-h_10-cna_0.1.groundtruth.tree
+python detopt.py -d input -i example.tree -r example.reads.input
 ```

 ### 4. Input